shahriar-rahman/Scraping-Unlisted-Zone-Shares/README.md

 # Scraping Unlisted Zone Shares
-Parse and extract database for stock analysis of companies based on [Unlisted Zone Shares](https://unlistedzone.com/shares/).
+Parse and extract financial information for stock analysis of companies based on the [Unlisted Zone Shares](https://unlistedzone.com/shares/).

 <br/>